- Guided day tour of the Archaeological Park of San Agustín

 In Quinchana, enjoy breakfast prepared by the farmers of the area and take a locally packed lunch for the day.
 Your 21-km trek may take your group approximately 7 hours.
 The walk begins at 1680 meters until reaching the village of San Antonio, located at 2350 meters.
 The Quinchana trail has jungle sections along the Magdalena River, so be sure to have solid hiking boots and hiking poles.

 Within a few hours of the trek, cross over a bridge over Magdalena River and walk up a creek to reach a beautiful ridge, where you can see beautiful views of Rio Magdalena valley and canyons.
 Enjoy lunch here before walking a few more hours before you reach the village of San Antonio.
-Stay overnight in simple, comfortable beds in humble village houses and dine with locals you try traditional food prepared by your guide and local cooks.
+Stay overnight in simple, comfortable beds in humble village houses and dine with locals trying traditional food prepared by your guide and local cooks.

 Start today’s trek from San Antonio and climb to Laguna de la Magdalena, the source of the mighty Magdalena river.
 Today, you’ll need to have a rain jacket, warmer layers, and a warm hat easily accessible.
 You’ll climb to 3327 meters and then descend to Vereda La Hoyola at about 3140 meters.